 Exit: You build it, to sell it.
 By using all resources to grow your company, you try to make it as big and appealing as possible for potential buyers.
 Unfortunately, this means anything but a sustainable company growth and the sole monetary focus is a bad driver for a success story.

-We would recommend you opt for option number two, as it is be the most sustainable of the goals.
+We would recommend you opt for option number two, as it is been the most sustainable of the goals.
 When spending 5-10 years on getting your company to a successful position, you want it to stay that way.
 This does not mean you should groom all the generations to come, to succeed you as the CEO of the same company.
 Instead, build a company with a natural life cycle.
 If somebody comes along and shows interest in buying your company, you can make that decision when it arises.
 Don’t set it as your goal.

 These were the aspects we, at SmartBusinessPlan, think are vital for every successful entrepreneur.
 Actually becoming one and deciding how and why, is up to you.
 Don’t forget: It’s fun to have your own company and can be one of the most rewarding things you do in life.
 It will just take hard work and dedication to get there.
 So really, ask yourself: Do I want to be an entrepreneur?
 Why?